-AVOID reaching into dark crevices, heavy brush or hollow logs without investigating the area first.
+AVOID reaching into enclosed spaces before looking first.
 If bitten, move away from snake immediately to avoid a second bite.
-A snake's striking distance is about 1⁄2 the total length of the snake.
+A snake's striking distance is about half the total length of the snake

-- Carry victim or, if alone, walk very slowly to help Do NOT allow heart rate to increase - Wash bite with soap and water and get antivenin from medical facility (must be given within hours) - Do NOT apply ice, suction or a tourniquet - Do NOT cut the wound or use electric shock
+- Carry victim or, if alone, walk very slowly to help Do NOT allow heart rate to increase - Wash bite with soap and water and get antivenom from medical facility (must be given within hours) - Do NOT apply ice, suction or a tourniquet - Do NOT cut the wound or use electric shock